 We also plan to partner with more Donor Advised Funds to support Brooklyn and the cause of racial justice.
 We are thrilled with the growth of our DAF program to date, but we know that growth alone is not a measure of success.
 That’s why we are committed to engaging our DAF holders around urgent issues and strategic opportunities to create change here in Brooklyn, much like we achieved in Canarsie with NYC Kids Rise.
 Our Donor Advised Fund holders partnered with Bloomberg Philanthropy’s Greenwood Initiative to add an additional $1,000 to every first graders’ college savings account in School District 16—a direct investment in closing the racial wealth gap.

 I also want to educate the community at large about the powerful benefits of DAFs for Brooklyn.
-As one Donor Advised Fund holder told me, “Making the choice to put my DAF with Brooklyn Community Foundation instead of at a financial institution means that I have the opportunity to learn about and support local organizations doing work right here in my community.
-I never would have learned about the opportunity to invest in college savings accounts in Canarsie without the Foundation’s wide network and thoughtful, respected philanthropic advising.”
+As one Donor Advised Fund holder told me, “Making the choice to put my DAF with Brooklyn Org instead of at a financial institution means that I have the opportunity to learn about and support local organizations doing work right here in my community.
+I never would have learned about the opportunity to invest in college savings accounts in Canarsie without Brooklyn Org’s wide network and thoughtful, respected philanthropic advising.”

 Now that 2023 is officially here, we look forward to growing our reach across this amazing borough.
 That means we’ll be launching our 2023 Listening Tour to visit 10 new neighborhoods in the months ahead.
 We’re also excited to begin the expansion of our strategic grantmaking through the Fishman Family Fund for Economic Opportunity, alongside additional initiatives.

-2022 was a landmark year, and we're committed to doing even more in 2023—pressing for change, empowering local communities, and putting bold ideas into action.
-Now is a great time to make a gift to the Foundation or recommend a grant from your Donor Advised Fund to fuel the work ahead.
+2022 was a landmark year, and we’re committed to doing even more in 2023—pressing for change, empowering local communities, and putting bold ideas into action.
+Now is a great time to make a gift to Brooklyn Org or recommend a grant from your Donor Advised Fund to fuel the work ahead.